-But where did the city get its long, strange name?
+But where did the city get its long, strange name from?
 Geislingen an der Steige is located on an ancient trade route which once wound its way through the mountains of the Swabian Alps.
-The German word „Steige“ refers to a steep path leading uphill.
+The German word “Steige“ refers to a steep path leading uphill.
 In this case, it was the trail that the tradesmen had used long ago.
 By the mid-19th century, however, Geislingen an der Steige received its own train connection.
 At the time, it was celebrated as a miracle of technology and today it is one of the steepest train lines in central Europe.
-In August 2015, a so-called “” was opened, featuring historical facts and information about the area around the “Steige”.
+At the so-called you receive historical facts and information about the area around the “Steige”.

 There are a number of popular meeting places in town including numerous cafés in the pedestrian zone and around Schlossplatz.
 After a tiring day at the library or shopping around town, you can find a quiet spot to relax at the city park (Stadtpark).
 Students have the advantage that the park is located directly next to the university.
 It is generally very quiet there, which means it’s a good place to revise for your end-of-term exams in the summer.
 Residents of Geislingen love to meet at their and share news and gossip.
 By visiting the market every Wednesday and Saturday, you can join them and become better acquainted with your new home.